pallaviadep/EDA-on-UIDAI-Data-hackathon-/README.md

 - Works with Aadhaar biometric-related data
 - Performs data cleaning and preprocessing
 - Explores biometric update and capture trends
-- Prepares data for further analysis or visualization
+- Prepares data for further analysis and visualization

 ---